Resiliency in Infrastructure Part 1: What it Means and Why Now?

 High - Kleinfelder is investing in a climate resiliency practice and has built a track record of projects and clients.

 The road to a more resilient infrastructure starts by defining and prioritizing its role within your organization.
 The next step is educating key stakeholders on what they could gain – or lose – by not implementing resilient design practices in their infrastructure development.
-Join us next week when we will discuss the hurdles facing this initiative and steps to influence key stakeholders to rethink their approaches.
+In Part 2 we discuss the hurdles facing this initiative and steps to influence key stakeholders to rethink their approaches.